What Is Henna?

 You cannot see the red color on the leaves because it is hidden by the green chlorophyll pigment.
 Just think of a maple tree.
 Its leaves have beautiful colors that are hidden until the green chlorophyll disappears in autumn.

-How Henna Colors Hair: Henna pigments bind with the keratin protein in hair and provide a permanent coating to the cuticle.
+Henna works on the cuticle which adds a further protective layer.
+Henna pigments bind with the keratin protein in hair and provide a permanent coating to the cuticle.
 Unlike synthetic hair dyes, henna pigments do not chemically alter hair.

 Natural henna is a reddish-orange dye and does not come in colors.
 There is no such thing as black henna or blonde henna.
 When you see henna in other colors, color pigments have been added.